SathR12/2022-FRC-Vision/README.md

 # 2022-FRC-Vision
-My Vision coding projects for the 2022 FRC robotics tournaments
+My vision coding projects for the 2022 FRC robotics tournaments used by the team

 ## Overview: